ULFR51002 - LEAP Introduction to French

 handle some of the basic grammatical structures of French;

-communicate orally and in written form in a limited number of social occasions.
+- communicate orally at a basic level in a limited number of common everyday situations.

-By the end of the course, students should be able to perform at Level A1 of the Common European Framework.
+By the end of the course, students should be able to perform at Level A1.1 of the Common European Framework.

 Pair and team work, focussed listening, informal presentations, language awareness, cultural appreciation.